3r1co/ssc/docs/prerequisites.md

 Please follow the instructions on this page carefully, as they will help you avoiding obstacles in the next exercices.

 The goal of the prerequisite step is to provide you a fully working development environment, containing Docker and Kubernetes.

+**Attention: If you are using Windows 10 or Mac, you can also use [Docker Desktop](https://www.docker.com/products/docker-desktop) in place of minikube. **

 In order to achieve that, you'll be guided through the following steps: